silphid/jen/README.md

 - render: ./src.tmpl
 ```

+## Escaping double-braces

+Sometimes, it's not enough to completely turn rendering on or off for an entire file.
+For instance,
+if you need to intermix jen templating expressions with other templating that also use double-braces
+(ie: helm charts) within the same file, you can escape your double-braces by using `{{{` and `}}}`,
+which will be rendered to `{{` and `}}` respectively.

 ## Dynamic file and directory names

 File and directory names can include template expressions enclosed between double-braces (ie: